ScottyLabs/wdw/deployment/lab/index.md

 At this point, the lab branches off.
 If you're deploying a static site (from the Frontend or HTML & CSS workshops), go [here](#github-pages-deployment).
 If you're deploying a dynamic site (from the Backend workshop), go [here](#heroku-deployment).

-## Github Pages deployment
+## GitHub Pages deployment
-To deploy your static site, we're going to be using a site hosting service called [Github Pages](https://pages.github.com/).
-To begin, you're going to want to [make a Github account](https://pages.github.com/), if you don't already have one.
+To deploy your static site, we're going to be using a site hosting service called [GitHub Pages](https://pages.github.com/).
+To begin, you're going to want to [make a GitHub account](https://pages.github.com/), if you don't already have one.

-### Creating a Github repository
+### Creating a GitHub repository
-You want to start off by creating a Git repository on Github's servers.
+You want to start off by creating a Git repository on GitHub's servers.
 Go to [https://github.com/new](https://github.com/new), fill in a name and description, and click "Create repository."

-### Linking your Github and local repositories
+### Linking your GitHub and local repositories
 Run the following commands in your terminal:

 ```javascript